dltj/dltj-blog/content/2022-02-03-issue-83-cdl-wwe-childrens-book.md

 ## Self-publishing the Local Way
 {: #self-publishing}

-{{ image(float="right", width="320", localsrc="2022/2022-02-03-dillons-book.jpeg", caption="The cover of Dillon's book.", alt="Photograph of the cover of Dillon's addition to his local Idaho library.
+{{ image(div_float="right", width="320", localsrc="2022/2022-02-03-dillons-book.jpeg", caption="The cover of Dillon's book.", alt="Photograph of the cover of Dillon's addition to his local Idaho library.
 In a child's handwriting, the cover says 'The Adventures of Dillon Helbig’s Crismis by Dillon his self'") }} {{ thursday_threads_quote(href="https://www.washingtonpost.com/lifestyle/2022/01/31/library-book-idaho-dillon-helbig/", blockquote='The staff librarians who read Dillon&#39;s book agreed that as informal and unconventional as it was, the book met the selection criteria for the collection in that it was a high-quality story that was fun to read.
 So, [library branch manager Alex] Hartman asked [Dillon&#39;s mother Susan] Helbig for permission to tack a bar code onto the book and formally add it to the library’s collection.', versiondate="2022-01-31 23:06:24+00:00", versionurl="https://web.archive.org/20220131230906/https://www.washingtonpost.com/lifestyle/2022/01/31/library-book-idaho-dillon-helbig/",